Programme

 Objectives

-Students should get familiar with the legal and procedural environment of criminal investigations Students should also become familiar with good practices and learn about the specific procedural difficulties encountered by law enforcement bodies during (computer) investigations Students should eventually become familiar with the specific problems linked to gathering and reporting digital evidence
+Students should also become familiar with good practices and learn about the specific procedural difficulties encountered by law enforcement bodies during (computer and cybercrime) investigations.

 -